 Propagation is easy from cuttings taken in spring.

-Fuchsia Boliviana are available from the following nurseries
+Fuchsia Boliviana is available from the following nurseries

 Specialising in growing and selling Rare and Unusual Trees, shrubs Perennials Bulbs and Climbers, a unique nursery with amazing stock.